 How good is the investment performance reporting?

-The platform appears to offer the ability to download tax statements easily which summarise dividends received and any capital gains/losses realised.
+Tax statements can be easily downloaded, summarising dividends received and any capital gains/losses realised.

 What are the key risks of investing through the platform?

 As with any investment that offers returns in excess of bank savings accounts, there are risks attached which you must be aware of before making an investment decision.

 - The capital value of property may fall due to local market factors and/or a wider economic downturn.

 - Rental income may vary as it is market/demand driven.